TomerFi/auto-me-bot/.github/README.md

 ## Future Plans

-- Size based labeling to pull requests.
+- Size based labeling for pull requests.
+- Lifecycle based labeling for pull requests.
+- Automate asignees and reviewers for pull requests.
+- Auto approving pull requests with consideration to GitHub code owners.
-- Various handlers for _push_ and and _issue_ events.
+- Various handlers for event types other then _pull_request_, such as _push_ and and _issue_ event types.
 - Repository management capabilities, such as labels creation and settings syncing.

 ## Alternatives